 Candidates must be 15 years old by the last day of the course.

 All course components, including the teaching experience, are evaluated against specific performance criteria on a pass/fail basis.
-The performance criteria is located in the Assistant Water Safety Instructor Manual.
+The performance criteria are located in the Assistant Water Safety Instructor Manual.

 Upon successful completion, candidates are certified as Assistant Water Safety Instructors.
 The certification allows the candidate to act as an Assistant Water Safety Instructor under direct supervision of a current Water Safety Instructor (it is recommended that Water Safety Instructors have at least 2 years practical experience teaching Red Cross Swim or equivalent).